geany/geany-osx/README.md

 *	*Geany.icns*: OS X Geany icon file.

 ### Scripts
-*	*launcher.sh*: Launcher script from the gtk-mac-bundler project setting all the necessary environment variables.
+*	*launcher.sh*: launcher script from the gtk-mac-bundler project setting all the necessary environment variables.
 *	*replace_icons.sh*: script replacing the color icons distributed together with Geany with grey icons from the Faience theme.